EmulatorJS/emulatorjs.org/README.md

 It can now be reached at http://localhost:8080/.

-NOTE: Whenever you make any changes to the vuepres "config.js" file, close the running node program and re-reun 'yard dev_new'
+NOTE: Whenever you make any changes to the vuepress `config.js` file, close the running node program and re-reun `yarn dev_new`